HealthTensor/hipaa-cloudformation/README.md

 **[1] Create the VPC**: select the vpc.cfn.yml template.
 Pick a relevant stack name, and an IP address or address range from which you will allow SSH access to the bastion host.
 Use [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
+The `Config` tag will be applied to all relevant resources.

 **[2] Create the bastion**: select the bastion.cfn.yml template.
 Pick a relevant stack name, and then enter the name of your EC2 key pair and the name of the VPC